Swaagie/node-smartmeter/README.md

 # smartmeter

-Smartmeter module to read values from serialport
+Read values from a smart energy meter in Node.JS